Gowtham-Boda/doctors-care/README.md

 ->Designed page using HTML,Structure elements,footer elements by using different bootstrap components to show different sections in the website.

-->Used css Flexbox layouts and Implemented responsiveness by using bootstrap grid systems etc.
+->Used css Flexbox layouts and Implemented responsiveness by using bootstrap grid systems and many more etc.